Trook94/FeedReader-Testing-P4/README.md

-# Project Overview
+# Description
+Project created as part of the Udacity Front-End Developer Nanodegree.

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+In this project I've been given a web-based application that reads RSS feeds.
+They've already included [Jasmine](http://jasmine.github.io/).

+# Run the Application
+In order to run the application you can:
+* Download as .zip file
+* Clone or fork this project:

+After that, open the `index.html` and check the test results.